Delightful Distributed Policy Gradient: Introduction

 Distributed reinforcement learning has become a central systems challenge in frontier AI.
 Large-scale post-training for reasoning models relies on policy-gradient updates executed through distributed stacks~\citep{openai2024o1,guo2025deepseek}.
 Rollout generation and gradient computation may use different backends, actor versions, or inference implementations.
 Even nominally identical model weights can assign different token probabilities across these systems, and small mismatches compound across tokens, silently turning on-policy training into off-policy training~\citep{yao2025offpolicy,he2025nondeterminism}.
 Stale actors, buggy implementations, and mismatched inference stacks all generate actions with high surprisal under the learner's current policy.

 Existing approaches ask how to reconstruct or stabilize the policy-gradient update under this mismatch.
 Importance weighting corrects for actor--learner differences when behavior probabilities are known~\citep{precup2001off}.
 Trust-region and clipped-ratio methods such as TRPO and PPO constrain unstable updates~\citep{schulman2015trust,schulman2017proximal}.
 But these methods treat surprising failures and successes symmetrically.
 Supervised fine-tuning is far more stable and requires no behavior probabilities, even though it also trains on logged data from distributed actors.
 One salient difference is that SFT only increases the log-probability of observed targets, whereas policy-gradient methods must also apply negative updates.
-This suggests the toxic case is \emph{negative learning from surprising data}: high-surprisal actions with negative advantage carry little signal yet dominate the update direction.
+This suggests the toxic case is \emph{negative learning from surprising data}: high-surprisal actions with negative advantage can dominate finite-batch updates through large perpendicular components, even when their useful component is redundant or limited.

 The Delightful Policy Gradient (DG) addresses this directly.
-DG gates each update by \emph{delight}, the product of advantage and action surprisal, i.e.\ the negative log-probability under the current policy~\citep{osband2025delightful}.
-When a surprising action succeeds (positive delight), the gate opens and the update is amplified; when a surprising action fails (negative delight), the gate closes and the update is suppressed.
+DG gates each update by \emph{delight}, the product of advantage and action surprisal, i.e.\ the negative log-probability under the current policy~\citep{osband2026delightfulpolicygradient}.
+When a surprising action succeeds (positive delight), the gate opens and the update is preserved; when a surprising action fails (negative delight), the gate closes and the update is suppressed.
 Because delight depends only on the learner's current policy, DG requires no behavior probabilities and no knowledge of the friction source.